 This chart describes the expected percentage of people who perform the job of Six Sigma Black Belt that make less than that salary.
 For example 50% of the people who perform the job of Six Sigma Black Belt are expected to make less than the median.

 Assists Master Black Belts who lead and manage Six Sigma project portfolios in order to accomplish measurable business process improvements.
 Employs Six Sigma methodology and analytics into organizational operations in order to accomplish business objectives.
 Works with Six Sigma-certified professionals in the planning, designing, and accomplishing of key projects.
-Typically requires a master's degree and 7 years of experience in a process improvement function.
+Typically requires a master's degree.
 Also requires training and certification through a Six Sigma accredited organization.
-Familiar with a variety of the field's concepts, practices, and procedures.
-Relies on extensive experience and judgment to plan and accomplish goals.
-Performs a variety of tasks.
-Leads and directs the work of others.
-A wide degree of creativity and latitude is expected.
 Typically reports to a Master Black Belt.
+Typically requires 7+ years of related experience.
+A specialist on complex technical and business matters.
+Work is highly independent.
+May assume a team lead role for the work group.
 View full job description